- 9 and 10:45am, 5pm

 The Panambunans evangelize and minister to the Maniwo, a primitive tribal people who are involved with sorcery, death, and evil spirits.

 Brazil | Presbyterian Mission International

 The Pireses are church planters and serve with “Colloquium” where they help people understand how Christianity is relevant to modern culture.
 Over the past 12 years, more than 7,000 people have attended Colloquium events in Brazil, and the newest church plant has had an average attendance of 150 people at the Sunday Worship services.
-They are now planning on planting a new church in Portugal.
+They are now planting a new church in Portugal.